SMATechnologies/convert-BIRT-to-sql-powershell/README.md

 * <b>url</b> - OpCon API url (instead of MSGIN)
 * <b>token</b> - OpCon API token (instead of MSGIN)

+# OpCon setup
+The below information can be altered in the script or added to the parameters.

+-The job name is "RUN REPORT" in the "Adhoc" schedule with a frequency of "OnRequest" (the frequency definition is something in the past so it will never build unless an event calls it).
+-The job type is "SQL" with predefined user/sql server/sql db that you will need to customize based on your environment.
+-The "SQL Script" tab should have the "Script File" option selected with a "Script File Path" value of: "[[JI.FILE]]".
+-There should be a "NOTIFY:EMAIL" event on the job with an attachment pointing to "[[JI.OUTPUT]]\[[JI.REPORT]].csv"

 # Disclaimer
 No Support and No Warranty are provided by SMA Technologies for this project and related material.
 The use of this project's files is on your own risk.